Chilean National Museum of Fine Arts: History

 The museum was officially founded on September 18, 1880, and originally named Museo National de Pinturas (National Painting Museum).

 The president of Chile, Don Aníbal Pinto, the minister Don Manuel García de la Huerta, Marcos Segundo Maturana and the sculptor José Miguel Blanco together managed the creation of the museum, whose first director was the painter Juan Mochi.

 In 1887 the government acquired a building known as "the Parthenon", which had been constructed by the Artistic Union for the purpose of hosting annual art expositions.
-The museum moved there and changed its name to Museum of Fine Art.
+The museum moved there and changed its name to Museum of Fine Arts.

 In 1901 the government decided to create an original building for the Museum and School of Fine Arts, and Emilio Jéquier was selected.
 The building was built in the Parque Forestal, a landscaping work by Jorge Enrique Dubois, who had been trained in the gardening school of Versailles in France.

 Upon the completion of the building, it was officially inaugurated on September 21, 1910, as part of an International Exposition which formed part of the celebrations for the centennial of independence.
 The Museum has remained in the "Palace" ever since.

 The building was damaged during the 1960 Chilean Earthquake, after which it was seismically upgraded, such that damage during the 2010 Chile earthquake was confined to fallen elements of the exterior.

 Architecture

 The Palacio de Bellas Artes, the current home of the Museum, is in the Neoclassical Second Empire style and the Baroque Revival style, strongly reinforced with Art Nouveau details and touches of metallic structural architecture.
 The central entrance is through a gigantically enlarged version of Borromini's false-perspective window reveals from Palazzo Barberini, which encloses a pedimented doorway entirely surrounded by glass, a Beaux-Arts touch.
 Through a broken pediment the squared cupola rises to the top.
 The internal layout and the facade are both modelled after the Petit Palais of Paris.
 The glass cupola that crowns the central hall was designed and manufactured in Belgium and brought to Chile in 1907.
 The approximate weight of the armour of the museum is 115,000 kg, of the glass of the cupola, 2,400 kg.

 Architectonically, the floorplan of the museum is one of a central axis marked by the entrance and a grand hall with a staircase to the second floor.
 In the grand hall, above a balcony from the second floor, there is a carving in high relief which depicts two angels supporting a shield.
-They are located in the semivault above the heads of two Caryatids that arise from the balcony, carved by Antonio Coll y Pi.
+They are located in the semi-vault above the heads of two Caryatids that arise from the balcony, carved by Antonio Coll y Pi.